Are your lessons ticking all the boxes or are the birds outside more interesting?

 Your lesson vs bird song

-If you are interested in finding out more about how to quickly and easily recognise and help struggling students and check if your lessons are ‘memory friendly’, join other teachers and professionals and check out my free how-to guides.
+Rushed and overwhelmed?
+Quickly and easily recognise and help struggling students and check if your lessons are ‘memory friendly’.
+Join other teachers and professionals and check out and download my free how-to guides.
 Enjoy!

 Other posts in this series